dribnet/purvs/README.md

-## Assignment 1 - MDDN 242 - Creative Coding 2018
+## Assignment 1 - MDDN 242 - Creative Coding II 2018

 ### Super Clock Land

 ---

 A retro-style floating island scene that reacts to the current time.
+Adhering roughly to the capabilities of the Super Game Boy, an add-on peripheral for the Super Nintendo.

 ---

 #### Changes:
-+ Got the ocean effect to a point I'm happy with for now
-+ Added an FPS counter to keep an eye on that nonsense
-+ Pulled the framerate in runner.js back to 30.
-Hopefully that's not gonna be an issue
-+ Was using the wrong constants for the faux-shader, fixed that.
-+ Went and accidentally committed a bunch of IDE files, cursing my bloodline for a thousand years.
++ Uploaded rough drawing of what I'm envisioning

 #### Current Issues:
 + Not really a clock.